letmejustputthishere/chain-fusion-starter/README.md

 ### EVM Smart Contract

-The `src/foundry/Coprocessor.sol` contract emits a `NewJob` event when the `newJob` function is called, transferring ETH to the `chain_fusion_backend` canister for job processing and transaction fees.
+The `contracts/Coprocessor.sol` contract emits a `NewJob` event when the `newJob` function is called, transferring ETH to the `chain_fusion` canister for job processing and transaction fees.

 ```solidity
 // Function to create a new job